Call us: 01334 472011

 Find My Break

-Home | Explore | Families | Things to do on a rainy day
+Home | Explore | Families | Things to do on a rainy day in St Andrews

 Museums

 Further along the coast in the beautiful village of Anstruther, the Scottish Fisheries Museum is a wonderful insight into what the East coast of Scotland is famous for.
 The buildings in which the museum is housed dates back to the 16th century, with the courtyard itself being used for fishing since the 14th century.
-Entry prices are £9 for adults and children 16 and under go free.

-Indoor Golf Centre
+St. Andrews Indoor Golf

 Byre Theatre

 The Byre Theatre is located on Abbey Street, just off South Street which is walkable from the vast majority of our accommodations located in town.
-The epicenter of all things artsy in North East Fife, the Byre is a vibrant hub open all year round with a programme of events, shows, conferences, music and learning.
+The epicentre of all things artsy in Northeast Fife, the Byre is a vibrant hub open all year round with a programme of events, shows, conferences, music and learning.
 Be sure to keep an eye on their what’s on page to keep up to date with events.
 They also have an excellent relaxed café, open daily from 10am serving a range of home-baked goodies, paninis, sandwiches, soup and hot or cold drinks.
 They’re even dog friendly too.

-If you purchase a day ticket, you are free to come and go as you please throughout the day (great for when the weather is fluctuating, you’ll have a safe zone)
+If you purchase a day ticket, you are free to come and go as you please throughout the day (great for when the weather is fluctuating, you’ll have a safe zone!)

 Spa/Gym